danicaliforrnia/vagrant-boilerplate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Vagrant boilerplate file with init setups and default installations.
-This vagrantfile will configure and run an Ubuntu VM.
+This vagrantfile will configure and run an Ubuntu VM with a MEAN software stack.

 ### Built With
 This project was built with: